 Fresno Grizzlies Game Notes at Lake Elsinore

-The Grizzlies and Storm continue their three-game series tonight.
-First pitch is scheduled for 5:15 pm PT from Lake Elsinore Diamond.
-Grizzlies LHP Albert Pacheco and Storm RHP Miguel Mendez are the probable starters.
+The Grizzlies and Storm conclude their three-game series today.
+First pitch is scheduled for 1:15 pm PT from Lake Elsinore Diamond.
+Grizzlies RHP Gabriel Barbosa and Storm RHP Wilton Castillo are the probable starters.
 I have attached the roster/game notes.
-The link below has everything needed for tonight.
+The link below has everything needed for today.

 Fres-Notes: